-We hope that you and your children had a fantastic summer break and we would like to welcome everyone back to the start of an exciting new term.
+We hope that you and your children had a very enjoyable Christmas break and we would like to welcome everyone back to the start of the Spring term.

-Pupils will remain in their classes for the majority of lessons, with the exception of phonics sessions for which they will be ability set and may have a different teacher and be in a different classroom or learning room.
+Pupils will continue to remain in their classes for the majority of lessons, with the exception of phonics sessions for which they will be ability set and may have a different teacher and be in a different classroom or learning room.
 Phonics sessions ran this way in Reception so your child will be familiar with working with different teachers.
 Throughout the year, children will have a weekly spelling test.
-This will be on a Friday and new spellings will also be given out on Friday with the spelling test result of that day underneath.

-Creative homework books for Year 1 have proved very successful and we will be continuing with these this year.
-Your child will be given a purple creative homework book that will have many suggestions for activities to complete at home.
+We will continue to send out Creative homework that will have many suggestions for activities to complete at home.
 We hope your child will take pride in their books and complete as many of the activities as possible.
-We aim to set creative homework twice every half term.
+We aim to set creative homework ever 4 weeks.
 Each class has a homework display where good examples of homework will be displayed.

 Just like in Reception, reading is a massive focus in Year 1 therefore please continue to support your child’s reading at home regularly.
 We remind you that children’s books need to be in school every day.
 We would also encourage you to write a comment in their home/school diary, building you child’s confidence and the link between home and school.
 Any extra practise at home is always welcome!
-Your child will also bring home phonics books during the year.
-Please support your child by encouraging them to read the words using their phonics skills.
 Children may also have nonsense words to practise which are also important in helping them to read accurately.
 Phonics is particularly important during Year 1, as children are required to take a phonics test in the summer term, which consists of 40 words (real and nonsense) to read – we will have a parent meeting to discuss the phonics screening test in the spring term.
-A Reading Log book will be sent home with reading books and in order to develop comprehension skills each pupil will be required to complete at least one activity in their log per week.
-Further support/information will be included with the logs when they are sent home.
+A Reading Journal will be sent home with reading books and in order to develop comprehension skills each pupil will be required to complete at least one activity in their log per week.

 Our PE sessions are: Monday and Wednesday.